kburtch/SimpleStinkerDefenseSuite/README.md

 ## Licensing

 COPYING contains information about the GPL licence.
-The SparForte documentation is located in the doc/ directory.
+The SSDS documentation is located in the doc/ directory.

 ## Summary